rogerpence/css-custom-properties/README.md

         ...
     }

-Usually, though, it's best to declare all of your CSS custom properties in a one place (often a separate CSS file dedicated to declaring variables) and then apply them to other CSS rules as needed.
+Usually, though, it's best to declare all of your CSS custom properties in a one place (often in a separate CSS file dedicated to declaring variables) and then apply them to other CSS rules as needed.
 There are some sophisticated uses of custom properties that require scoped properties, but you can get a lot of use out of CSS custom properties declaring only global variables.

 #### Putting CSS customer properties to work